 How much glycogen is in your muscles and liver at any one time is closely related to your diet and how much-stored glycogen you burn off through exercise.
 If you eat a high carbohydrate diet and consume enough calories, you maximize your glycogen stores.
 Yet, fasting for as little as a day can greatly reduce your muscle and liver stores of glycogen.
 When this happens, your body is dependent on fat as a fuel source, as well as ketone bodies produced by the rapid breakdown of fat.

 On the other hand, eating a very high carbohydrate diet for a few days will almost double your body’s baseline glycogen stores to the point that they reach maximum capacity.
 Studies show most people can store a maximum of 15 grams of glycogen per kilogram of body mass.
 So, an 80-kilogram person can hoard a maximum of around 1,200 kilograms of glycogen under optimal conditions.
-That’s not insignificant since 1,200 kilograms of glycogen is equivalent to 4,800 calories of energy.
+That’s not insignificant since 1,200 grams of glycogen is equivalent to 4,800 calories of energy.

 Exercise, of course, depletes glycogen stores and how quickly you deplete it depends on the intensity of your workouts.
 As mentioned, you might be able to run a distance of 30 miles at a moderate intensity before you empty your glycogen stores.
 But, if you do a very high-intensity workout, you could drain your muscle glycogen stores in as little as an hour.
 Of course, this depends on how full your glycogen stores were when you started.